Easterok/telegram-onboarding-kit/README.md

 ## Integrate onboarding into your bot
 The perfect location for onboarding is right at the start of the bot.
 It will help you to brightly present your product to the user.

 To integrate onboarding to your bot, you simply need to add a **button** with a link of your deployed onboarding web application.
-Technically, there are 2 methods: [MenuButton](https://core.telegram.org/api/bots/menu) and [KeyboardButton](https://core.telegram.org/type/KeyboardButton).
+Telegram currently supports six different ways of [launching Mini Apps](https://core.telegram.org/bots/webapps#implementing-mini-apps).
+For onboadring launching we recommend using [MenuButton](https://core.telegram.org/api/bots/menu) or [KeyboardButton](https://core.telegram.org/type/KeyboardButton).

 ### MenuButton
 MenuButton is a special button which appears on the left side of the text input (see [@DurgerKingBot](https://t.me/DurgerKingBot)).
 This button can be configured without any server code in [@BotFather](https://t.me/BotFather):